Last updated on January 24th, 2021

 Disclosure: This post is a paid partnership with our wonderful friends at Lodge Cast Iron!
 As you know, we have been huge fans of their amazing cookware for years, and we use it in the majority of our recipes.
 We utilized their Blacklock 12 inch skillet to make this hearty and delicious feast.
 Blacklock cookware comes triple seasoned, so that it’s naturally non-stick.
 It’s quite lightweight as well!
 This versatile skillet is now our go-to for dinners, desserts, roasted veggies and more.
 Thank you for supporting brands that help us in making awesome content!

 Ahhh, fall is here!
 So that means plenty of chicken and butternut squash recipes in our household.
 Chicken thighs drenched in a creamy, garlicky parmesan sauce with spinach, butternut squash and fresh thyme.
 This dinner is all of our favorite things.
 Buttery, hearty, creamy, cheesy, herbaceous, savory and just a tad bit sweet from the butternut squash.
 It’s so easy to make all in one skillet.
 No mess, and the whole family will enjoy this.
 What a way to enjoy fall produce and extra veggies.
+Scroll to the recipe card to check out the full recipe video!

 Here’s What We Used For Creamy Parmesan Chicken and Butternut Squash Skillet Recipe: